County Mayo: Voting patterns and political history

 Historically, Mayo has tended to vote Fianna Fáil, as Fianna Fáil managed to position themselves in the 20th century as the party best fit to represent farmers with small holdings, who were plentiful in Mayo.
 With so many of Mayo's electorate being small farmers, the county became a base for the emergence of Clann na Talmhan, an agrarian party in the 1940s and 1950s.
 Clann an Talmhan's second leader, Joseph Blowick came from South Mayo and that is where his seat was.
 The party was not able to last in the long run though as it was unable to hold together its voting bloc of both small farmers in the west of Ireland and large farmers in the east.

 Towards the start of the 21st century, the balance of power in Mayo began to shift towards Fine Gael, thanks in part to the emergence of Enda Kenny and Michael Ring.
 Kenny, who became Taoiseach in 2011, led Fine Gael to a historic victory in the 2011 Irish general election which included securing four out of five available seats for his party in Mayo.

 In 2020, Rose Conway-Walsh came within 200 votes of topping the poll and became the first Sinn Féin TD for Mayo since 1927, riding a nationwide surge for Sinn Féin that year.

 Despite being historically the third-largest party in Ireland, Labour has struggled to ever make inroads into Mayo.
 The party has only ever had one TD for Mayo, former party leader Thomas J. O'Connell, who represented South Mayo between 1927 and 1932.
 While Labour has not proven itself electorally successful in Mayo, Mayo has provided important members to the Labour Party.
 Mary Robinson from Ballina became the first-ever female President of Ireland as a Labour candidate while Pat Rabbitte, originally from Claremorris, served as leader of the Labour Party from 2002 to 2007.
 Serving alongside Rabbitte was Emmet Stagg, one of the longest-standing Labour TDs of the modern era, himself from Hollymount not far from Claremorris.

 Demographics

-The county has experienced perhaps the highest emigration out of Ireland.
-In the 1840s–1880s, waves of emigrants left the rural townlands of the county.
-Initially triggered by the Great Famine and then in search of work in the newly industrialising United Kingdom and the United States, the population plummeted from 388,887 in 1841 to 199,166 in 1901.
+Irish history has been defined by waves of emigration due to push and pull factors.
+Mayo was one of the counties most depopulated by emigration in the ninetieth and twentieth century.
+Initially triggered by starvation during the Great Famine, the population fell from 388,887 to 274,830 between 1841 and 1851.
+Then in search of work in the newly industrialising United Kingdom and the United States, the population plummeted from 388,887 in 1841 to 199,166 in 1901.
 It reached a low of 109,525 in 1971.
 Emigration slowed dramatically as the Irish economy began to expand in the 1990s and early 2000s, and the population of Mayo increased from 110,713 in 1991 to 130,638 in 2011.